mcgpingol/Clustering-the-Best-of-Reddits-Writing-Prompts/README.md

 4. Dungeons, which stems from medieval fantasy.
 5. Occult, which involves the paranormal.
 6. Death, elements and plot devices with allusions to death.
-7. Time Travel, themes involving time travel and time manipulation.
+7. Time Travel, themes involving time travel and time manipulation